 By the time the Spanish came to the Philippines, the most commonly-used meaning of the term had been reduced from goddess to dryad-like spirit.

 Due to the continuous evolution of the Filipino language and the growing disinterest in old stories and legends of the younger generations, Diwata became synonymous with an elf or fairy and called Encanto by the common people these days.

-Meanwhile a malevolent encanto called Maligno can be used simultaneously and are usually ugly in appearance.
-In these stories, humans are abducted by these creatures either for the purpose of mating, to be used as slaves back to their world or simply because they are fascinated by us just as we are to them.
+In these stories, humans are abducted by these creatures either for the purpose of mating, to be used as slaves back to their world, or simply because they are fascinated by us just as we are to them.